Air Force Early Warning Academy: Air defense school

-In June of 1952, separate from the communications school, the PLA established its Air Defense School in Nanchang, Jiangxi.
+In June 1952, separate from the communications school, the PLA established its Air Defense School in Nanchang, Jiangxi.
 In November 1952, the school was moved to the AFEWA's present location in Wuhan City, Hubei Province and was subordinated to the Air Defense Command of the CMC.
 In September 1955, the school was renamed to the Air Defense School under the Air Defense Force.
 Two years later, in August 1957, the school was once again renamed to the Air Force Air Defense School of the Chinese People's Liberation Army and transferred to the Air Force.

 Merge

 In September 1958, the then Air Force Radar Technical College merged with the Air Force Air Defense School to form the AFEWA's primary predecessor, the Chinese People's Liberation Army Air Force Radar School, managed by the Wuhan Military Region Air Force.
-Eleven years alter, in November 1969, the school was briefly renamed to the Air Force Fourth College but its name was reversed in May of 1975 and in July 1983 became the Air Force Radar Academy under the Guangzhou Military Region Air Force.
+Eleven years later, in November 1969, the school was briefly renamed to the Air Force Fourth College but its name was reversed in May 1975 and in July 1983 became the Air Force Radar Academy under the Guangzhou Military Region Air Force.
 The academy would remain until August 1992 when it was transferred from the Guangzhou Military Region Air Force to report directly to PLAAF headquarters.
 In 1996, the Air Force Radar Academy established its Huangpi campus.
 In 2004, the Suizhou Non-Commissioned Officer Brigade was established under the Air Force Radar Academy and campuses were established in Suizhou and Yichang.
-In July 2011, the Academy was renamed to its present title, the Air Force Early Warning Academy of the People's Liberation Army.
+In July 2011, the academy was renamed to its present title, the Air Force Early Warning Academy of the People's Liberation Army.

 Education

 The Air Force Early Warning Academy, accredited under both the Chinese Ministry of Education and the Central Military Commission (CMC), recruits male high school (高中) graduates across the People's Republic of China (PRC) and provides graduates a bachelor's degree in either military science or engineering and the requisite training to fill platoon and company leadership positions as junior officers in early warning and detection units.
-In 2017, the academy recruited 340 young men from 21 provinces (including directly-administered municipalities and autonomous regions).
+In 2017, the academy recruited 340 young men from 21 provinces (including directly administered municipalities and autonomous regions).

 The AFEWA offers five majors to enrolled students: